 Direct Plus Loan for Undergraduate Students (PLUS)

 The PLUS loan enables either biological or adoptive parents of dependent undergraduate students to borrow up to the cost of education.
 Costs that may be covered include: tuition and fees, room and board, books, transportation, and an allowance for personal expenses.
 The maximum loan amount is the student's cost of attendance (determined by the school) minus any other financial aid received.
-Fixed interest rates for 2020-2021 are currently 5.3% and change every July 1st.
-An "origination fee" of 4.228% of the loan amount is subtracted.
+Fixed interest rates for 2022-2023 are currently 7.54%.
+An "origination fee" of 4.228% of the loan amount is subtracted from the loan disbursement.

 Repayment of the loan begins once the loans are fully disbursed.
 Borrowers have 10 years to repay.

 The LaGuardia Community College Foundation provides scholarships ranging from $500 to $4,500 to students based on financial need, academic performance, community service, and extracurricular activities.
 Scholarship applications are accepted on a rolling basis, so students needing financial assistance are encouraged to apply.
 To apply for a Foundation scholarship visit, www.laguardia.edu/Scholarships/.

 Satisfactory Academic Progress (SAP) Requirements for Federal Aid (Title IV)*

 Federal regulations stipulate that a student at LaGuardia Community College may remain eligible to receive Title IV assistance upon: